James-Ingram/WildflySetup/README.md

 # !!
-Will Require CORS Chrome Extension!!
+Will Require CORS Chrome Extension !!
 - Find (Singular): Will Work Without
 - Create: Will Work Without
 - Update: Will **NOT** Work Without